Emissions Management: A Quick Guide to Identifying and Converting 5 Control Valves and Regulators that Emit Natural Gas

 A non-vent version of the regulator uses supply gas to actuate, then sends the gas to the downstream side of the valve so it re-enters the production fluid.

-2. Use a Pressure Reducing Regulator with Outside Supply, operated with compressed air
+- Use a Pressure Reducing Regulator with Outside Supply, operated with liquid nitrogen or compressed air

-The outside supply version of the regulator can be tubed to an air compressor line rather than the valve body.
-It then uses compressed air to actuate and vents the compressed air rather than natural gas.
+The outside supply version of the regulator can be tubed to a Kathairos nitrogen tank rather the valve body. gas.
+It then uses zero-emission nitrogen to actuate and vents that rather than natural gas.

 Either option can be purchased new, or you can easily convert an existing regulator to either operation with a few parts.
 For the conversion process, follow our step-by-step videos below.